Murray Eden: Awards

-In 1983, he was awarded the WHO Medical Society medal, for his work as consultant on research and development for its Director-General.
+In 1983, he was awarded the WHO Medical Society medal, for his work as consultant on research and development for its director-general.

 Personal

 In 1945 he married Sara Baker.
 Sara was a consultant and a political and community activist.
 She died on September 15, 1995, at the age of 73.

 Death

-Eden died on August 9, 2020, in Tucson, AZ, leaving behind a brother, Dr. Alvin Eden; 5 children and 7 grandchildren.
+Eden died on August 9, 2020, in Tucson, Arizona, leaving behind a brother, Dr. Alvin Eden; 5 children and 7 grandchildren.